Elvis (text editor): History

 Kirkendall maintained the 2.1 release with bugfixes and minor enhancements as 2.1_1, 2.1_2, 2.1_3, and culminating in 2.1_4, released in October 1999.

 In October 2003, four years after the previous release, Kirkendall released Elvis 2.2, which added a number of new features, including a built-in context-sensitive spell checker, text folding, region highlighting, and user-definable URL protocols.
 In addition, it adopted a number of ideas from Vim.

-As of May 2020, there has been no official new release of Elvis since 2.2.